 Eight primary care polyclinics operate in Barbados.
-These clinics offer walk-in primary and public health care services to Barbadians free of charge at the point of service.
-Three other, smaller clinics provide primary care, thus covering the whole island.
+These clinics offer walk-in primary care services to Barbadians free of charge at the point of service.
 Staffed by nurses and primary care physicians, the polyclinics form the backbone of Barbados' public primary care sector (PAHO, 2008).
-The Ministry of Health in Barbados is working to shift the focus of future public health investments away from expensive curative health services and towards more affordable and efficient preventative services, for which the polyclinic system will perform an expanded role (PAHO, 2008).
+The Ministry of Health in Barbados is working to shift the focus of future public health investments away from expensive curative health services and towards more affordable and efficient preventative services, of which the polyclinic system will perform a key role (PAHO, 2008).